Penalties for Assaulting a Person in Singapore

 Under section 376 of the Penal Code, “sexual assault involving penetration” refers to offences involving sexual penetration that do not amount to rape, such as when a person penetrates the anus or vagina with any part of their body except the penis, or when that person causes someone else to sexually penetrate another person’s body.

-On the other hand, some people may use the term “sexual assault” to refer to various sexual offences under the Penal Code that may include the following:
+Depending on the context, the term “sexual assault” may also refer to various sexual offences under the Penal Code including the following:

 - Sexual assault by penetration;